Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable: Introduction

 \section{Introduction}

-Vector Addition Systems (VASes) together with almost equivalent Petri Nets and Vector Addition Systems with States (VASSes) are one of the most fundamental computational models with a lot of applications in practice for modelling concurrent behaviour.
-There is also an active field of theoretical research on VASes, with a prominent example being the reachability problem whose complexity was established recently to be \ackermann-complete~\cite{DBLP:conf/focs/Leroux21,DBLP:conf/focs/CzerwinskiO21} and \cite{DBLP:conf/lics/LerouxS19}.
+Vector Addition Systems (VAS) together with almost equivalent Petri Nets and Vector Addition Systems with States (VASS) are one of the most fundamental computational models with many applications in practice for modelling concurrent behaviour.
+There is also an active field of theoretical research on VAS, with a prominent example being the reachability problem whose complexity was recently established to be \ackermann-complete~\cite{DBLP:conf/focs/Leroux21,DBLP:conf/focs/CzerwinskiO21} and \cite{DBLP:conf/lics/LerouxS19}.
 An important type of questions that can be asked for any pair of systems is whether they are equivalent in a certain sense.
 The problem of language equivalence (acceptance by configuration) was already proven to be undecidable in 1975 by Araki and Kasami~\cite{DBLP:journals/tcs/ArakiK76} (Theorem 3).
-They also have shown that the language equivalence (acceptance by configuration) for deterministic VASes is reducible to the reachability problem, thus decidable, as the reachability problem was shown to be decidable by Mayr a few years later in 1981~\cite{DBLP:conf/stoc/Mayr81}.
-The equality of the reachability sets of two given VASes was also shown undecidable in the 70-ties by Hack~\cite{DBLP:journals/tcs/Hack76}.
-Jan\v{c}ar has proven in 1995 that the most natural behavioural equivalence, namely the bisimilarity equivalence is undecidable for VASSes~\cite{DBLP:journals/tcs/Jancar95}.
+They also have shown that the language equivalence (acceptance by configuration) for deterministic VAS is reducible to the reachability problem, thus decidable, as the reachability problem was shown to be decidable by Mayr a few years later in 1981~\cite{DBLP:conf/stoc/Mayr81}.
+The equality of the reachability sets of two given VAS was also shown undecidable in the 70-ties by Hack~\cite{DBLP:journals/tcs/Hack76}.
+Jan\v{c}ar has proven in 1995 that the most natural behavioural equivalence, namely the bisimilarity equivalence is undecidable for VASS~\cite{DBLP:journals/tcs/Jancar95}.
 His proof works for only two dimensions (improving the previous results~\cite{DBLP:journals/tcs/ArakiK76}) and is applicable also to language equivalence (this time as well for acceptance by states).
 A few years later in 2001 Jan\v{c}ar has shown in~\cite{DBLP:journals/tcs/Jancar01} that any reasonable equivalence in-between language equivalence (with acceptance by states) and bisimilarity is undecidable (Theorem 3) and \ackermann-hard even for systems with finite reachability set (Theorem 4).
-For the language equivalence problem the state-of-the-art was improved a few years ago.
-In~\cite{DBLP:conf/lics/HofmanMT13} (Theorem 20) it was shown that already for one-dimensional VASSes the language equivalence (and even the trace equivalence, namely language equivalence with all the states accepting) is undecidable.
+For the language equivalence problem, the state-of-the-art was improved a few years ago.
+In~\cite{DBLP:conf/lics/HofmanMT13} (Theorem 20) it was shown that already for one-dimensional VASS the language equivalence (and even the trace equivalence, namely language equivalence with all the states accepting) is undecidable.